 Here is a list of all known bugs or issues with the Team Builder:

-- Some alternate forms may be broken.
-(Added Mar.
-10)
+- Some alternate forms may be missing their images.

 There are plenty of features that are planned for the Team Builder’s future that will help make it even more awesome!